molgenis/molgenis/docs/guide-api-import.md

 # Import API

-This API provides programmatic access to the [import wizard](guide-upload.md).
+This API provides programmatic access to the [Import guide](guide-data-import.md).

 ## Request